mtw/mtw.github.io/Pelican/content/blog/2018-07-01-In-Silico-Design-of-Ligand-Triggered-RNA-Switches.rst

 :date: 2018-07-01
 :modified: 2022-10-14
-:tags: energy landscapes; RNA kinetics; RNA design; synthetic biology
+:tags: energy landscapes; RNA kinetics; RNA design; ViennaRNA; synthetic biology
 :category: publications
 :slug: In-Silico-Design-of-Ligand-Triggered-RNA-Switches
 :author: mtw
-:summary: A step-by-step guide to designing ligand-inducible RNA switches
+:summary: In the world of synthetic biology, the design of RNA switches holds immense promise for various applications, ranging from diagnostics to therapeutics.
+This paper presents a comprehensive workflow for designing RNA switches that can dynamically alter their structural conformations in response to specific ligands
 :title: In silico design of ligand triggered RNA switches
 :description: Designing ligand-triggered riboswitches: Computational workflow and in silico analysis for studying the RNA folding kinetics of rationally designed sequences